Nastel/TNT4J/README.md

 * Track location, mobility, GPS of your applications, users
 * Track anything worth tracking in your application
 * Know you application: what, where, when, why
+* Events may have TTL for sinks that support event expiration

 <b>Several key features make TNT4J a prime choice for your java application:</b>